 Information is different from data or knowledge in two important dimensions: first, it is context specific, and second it is decision focused.
 In essence, if knowledge and data are combined and applied to a specific context (for example, a specific crop and parcel of land) and a specific decision (the proper level of fertilizer to apply to obtain a particular yield of a particular crop), they are transformed into valuable information.
 Data that is context specific and decision focused becomes information; information combined with knowledge results in improved decision making and better physical and financial performance.

 Information has many attributes.
 It must be timely – appropriate to the decision context and not out-of-date.
 It must be technically accurate and scientifically sound.
-It must be objective and unbiased, and/or value judgements must be explicitly identified.
+It must be objective and unbiased, and/or value judgments must be explicitly identified.
 It must be complete (as opposed to partial) so as to be useful in a decision, or its partial or incomplete nature must be clearly specified.
 It must be understandable – communicated in such a way that the user can comprehend it.
 And finally, it must be convenient – available when and where and at what time the user needs or wants it.
 These attributes will determine the value of information.
 The digital transformation of farming which is described in the Text Box has significantly enhanced these attributes and dramatically increased the value of information.